 When and where does the ARC meet?

 The ARC meets the second Monday of every month except August at 7:30 pm at the Cleveland Park Congregational Church, 3400 Lowell Street, NW.
-See the calendar of meetings in the left sidebar.
 The agenda for each meeting is posted a few days before the meeting at the calendar link in the sidebar.